-What is Motor Learning?
+What Is Motor Learning?

 Motor learning is the process of learning movements by practicing those movements.